Uniform 1 k2 polytope

-In geometry, 1k2 polytope is a uniform polytope in n-dimensions (n = k+4) constructed from the En Coxeter group.
+In geometry, 1k2 polytope is a uniform polytope in n dimensions (n = k + 4) constructed from the En Coxeter group.
 The family was named by their Coxeter symbol 1k2 by its bifurcating Coxeter-Dynkin diagram, with a single ring on the end of the 1-node sequence.
 It can be named by an extended Schläfli symbol {3,3k,2}.

 Family members

-The family starts uniquely as 6-polytopes, but can be extended backwards to include the 5-demicube (demipenteract) in 5-dimensions, and the 4-simplex (5-cell) in 4-dimensions.
+The family starts uniquely as 6-polytopes, but can be extended backwards to include the 5-demicube (demipenteract) in 5 dimensions, and the 4-simplex (5-cell) in 4 dimensions.

-Each polytope is constructed from 1k-1,2 and (n-1)-demicube facets.
-Each has a vertex figure of a {31,n-2,2} polytope is a birectified n-simplex, t2{3n}.
+Each polytope is constructed from 1k−1,2 and (n−1)-demicube facets.
+Each has a vertex figure of a {31,n−2,2} polytope, is a birectified n-simplex, t2{3n}.

-The sequence ends with k=6 (n=10), as an infinite tessellation of 9-dimensional hyperbolic space.
+The sequence ends with k = 6 (n = 10), as an infinite tessellation of 9-dimensional hyperbolic space.

-The complete family of 1k2 polytope polytopes are:
+The complete family of 1k2 polytopes are: